Massless and Partially Massless Limits in Quadratic Gravity: Action in canonical form

 we can recast~\eqref{omega-action-non-pert} in the following canonical form:

 An important point to emphasize is that when $\Lambda\neq 0$ we need to shift the Planck mass in the Einstein-Hilbert action, i.e., $M_{\rm p}^2 \rightarrow \bar{M}_{\rm p}^2,$ in order to diagonalize the kinetic operator for $g_{\mu\nu}$ and $\phi$.
 This feature makes the interaction couplings dependent on the cosmological constant.
-A similar property is true for the massive spin-$2$ field as we will now show.
+An analogue property holds for the massive spin-$2$ field as we will now show.